sarugaku/resolvelib/README.rst

 Candidate
 ---------

-A combination of a Package and a Version, i.e. a “concrete requirement”.
-Python people sometimes call this a “locked” or “pinned” dependency.
-Both of “requirement” and “dependency”, however, SHOULD NOT be used when describing a Candidate, to avoid confusion.
+A combination of a Package and a Version, i.e. a "concrete requirement".
+Python people sometimes call this a "locked" or "pinned" dependency.
+Both of "requirement" and "dependency", however, SHOULD NOT be used when describing a Candidate, to avoid confusion.

-Some resolver architectures (e.g. Molinillo) refer this as a “specicifation”, but this is not chosen to avoid confusion with a *Specifier*.
+Some resolver architectures (e.g. Molinillo) refer this as a "specicifation", but this is not chosen to avoid confusion with a *Specifier*.

 Requirement
 -----------

-An intention to acquire a needed package, i.e. an “abstract requirement”.
-A “dependency”, if not clarified otherwise, also refers to this concept.
+An intention to acquire a needed package, i.e. an "abstract requirement".
+A "dependency", if not clarified otherwise, also refers to this concept.

 A Requiremnt should specify two things: a Package, and a Specifier.